Entrust Distrust FAQ

 The Bugzilla forum (on ) where these issues are discussed is open and public.
 Be wary of individual claims made in the forum, because individuals disagree, and it often takes time for consensus to emerge among the participants.

-Only TLS certificates chaining to Entrust root certificates will be affected, and only those issued on or after November 12, 2024.
+Only TLS certificates chaining to Entrust root certificates have been affected, and only those issued on or after November 12, 2024.
 However, if you want to replace other Entrust certificate products, also offers solutions to manage S/MIME, code signing, document signing, verified/common mark certificates, and other types of PKI-based certificate security.

 Trust Lifecycle Manager accommodates enterprise PKI at scale, working with your existing architecture.
 Trust Lifecycle Manager allows you to discover certificates issued by any TLS/SSL source, not just those from or Entrust.
 We offer automation for both public and private PKI, and Trust Lifecycle Manager provides a secure workforce management platform, so you can implement role-based access controls with ease.